TonyNik/pyMPI/README.md

 # pyMPI
-This is the repository for py-MPI: a simulation toolbox for Magnetic Particle Imaging (will be updated).
+This is the repository for py-MPI: a simulation toolbox for Magnetic Particle Imaging (ongoing project).
 This project is based upon code from Shen et al (https://doi.org/10.1016/j.cmpb.2024.108250).

 # How to run:
 1) Download the code and store it in a folder.